How to Repurpose One Blog Post Into Five Video Assets

 2. Single key insight

 "Sixty-second video extracting the single strongest insight from a blog post titled [TITLE].
 Audience: [PERSONA].
-Open with the counterintuitive claim — [INSIGHT].
+Open with the counterintuitive claim, which is [INSIGHT].
 Support it with one concrete example: [EXAMPLE].
 End with a one-sentence takeaway the viewer will remember tomorrow."

 3. How-to walkthrough

 "Step-by-step walkthrough version of [TITLE].
 Audience: [PERSONA] trying to do [TASK] for the first time.
 Cover the [N] steps in the same order as the post, one beat per step, plus what success looks like at the end.
-Close with where the viewer can find the full written guide — the source URL."
+Close with where the viewer can find the full written guide, which is the source URL."

 Where each version goes

 Email clients don't reliably play embedded video.
 Drop the poster frame (Golpo exports one automatically) as a clickable image, linking to the blog post with the video embedded at the top.
-Open rates and CTR both lift when the primary asset is a video poster — the play-button icon is a stronger affordance than any headline.
+Open rates and CTR both lift when the primary asset is a video poster, because the play-button icon is a stronger affordance than any headline.

 Bonus: podcast-style clips (Creator+ multilingual)

-For posts with international traffic, use Golpo's multilingual voice options (Creator+) to regenerate the same video in Spanish, Portuguese, Hindi, or any of 50+ languages.
+For posts with international traffic, use Golpo's multilingual voice options (Creator+) to regenerate the same video in Spanish, Portuguese, Hindi, or any of 45+ languages.
 Visuals stay; narration changes.
-One post, five channels, four languages — twenty owned distribution assets from one piece of source content.
+One post, five channels, four languages: twenty owned distribution assets from one piece of source content.

 Five common mistakes